Darwin, Northern Territory: Arts and culture

-The Darwin Symphony Orchestra was first assembled in 1989 and has performed throughout the Territory.
+The Darwin Symphony Orchestra was assembled in 1989 and has performed throughout the Territory.
 The Darwin Theatre Company is a locally produced professional theatre production company, performing locally and nationally.

 The Darwin Entertainment Centre is the city's main concert venue and hosts theatre and orchestral performances.
 Other theatres include the Darwin Convention Centre, which opened in July 2008.
 The Darwin Convention Centre is part of the $1.1 billion Darwin Waterfront project.

 The Northern Territory Museum and Art Gallery (MAGNT) in Darwin gives an overview of the history of the area, including exhibits on Cyclone Tracy and the boats of the Pacific Islands.
 The MAGNT also organises the annual Telstra National Aboriginal and Torres Strait Islander Art Award, the longest-running Indigenous art award in Australia.
 The MAGNT also manages the Defence of Darwin Experience, a multi-media installation that tells the story of the Japanese air raids on Darwin during World War II.